 Other Top Universities in the USA

 So how did you like the Duke University?
 Are you planning to take an admission in the University?
-Check out the perks and cons of other Universities in the USA here.
+Check out the perks and cons of other Universities in the USA and other Countries here.